chenyulue/real-world-haskell-updated/doc/01-getting-started.md

 -478
 ```

 This avoids a parsing ambiguity.
 When we apply a function in Haskell, we write the name of the function, followed by its argument, for example `f 3`.
-If we did not need to wrap a negative number in parentheses, we would have two profoundly different ways to read `f-3`: it could be either \"apply the function `f` to the number `-3`\", or \"subtract the number `3` from the variable `f`\".
+If we did not need to wrap a negative number in parentheses, we would have two profoundly different ways to read `f-3`: it could be either "apply the function `f` to the number `-3`", or "subtract the number `3` from the variable `f`".

-*Most* of the time, we can omit white space (\"blank\" characters such as space and tab) from expressions, and Haskell will parse them as we intended.
+*Most* of the time, we can omit white space ("blank" characters such as space and tab) from expressions, and Haskell will parse them as we intended.
 But not always.
 Here is an expression that works:

 ```screen
 ghci> 2*3